ibm-cloud-docs/vpc/known-issues.md

 ## COM-1612: Default CentOS repository setting is invalid
 {: #COM-1612}
-- **Symptom:** If you create a VSI on the stocked CentOS image, log in to the VSI, and run the `yum update` command, the command will fail.
+- **Symptom:** If you create a VSI on the stock CentOS image, log in to the VSI, and run the `yum update` command, the command will fail.
 - **Cause:**
 The default repository configuration file points to mirrors.softlayer.local, which is invalid.